Will County union votes on strike authorization

 But Delrose countered that Will County employees on average also earn less than workers in the other counties.

 Only about 1,000 of Local 1028 members are eligible to vote on the strike authorization, Delrose said.
-Correctional officers at the county jail are not allowed to strike by law, and there are strike restrictions on assistant state’s attorneys.
+Correctional officers at the county jail aren’t allowed to strike by law.
+There are strike restrictions on assistant state’s attorneys.